-We welcome 500-700 word proposals for a variety of formats – from dissertation-based projects and standard talks to hands-on workshops and interdisciplinary demos.
+We welcome 500-700 word proposals for a variety of formats –from dissertation-based projects and standard talks to hands-on workshops and interdisciplinary demos.
 Those proposing traditional presentations may assemble a pre-formed panel presentation of 3-4 papers, or submit abstracts as an open call to be gathered into panels.
-Proposals should include:
+Proposals should be sent to firstname.lastname@example.org and should include:

 - A description of the content and style of your presentation

 - A short biography elaborating on your background and your interest in participating

 - 5 keywords, concepts, or themes that your project can be tagged by

 Panel proposals should include a brief rationale for the panel including panelist biographies, as well as full abstracts for each paper, in a single PDF